Remi-Gau/advanced_fMRI_course/How2Script.md

 If you want to start tweaking SPM functions I recommend that:
 1. you version control what you are doing using [GIT](https://git-scm.com/)
-1. you save a copy of that file in a completely different folder from its original SPM folder
+2. you save a copy of that file in a completely different folder from its original SPM folder
-1. you add that folder to the matlab path above the spm folder and subfolders
+3. you add that folder to the matlab path above the spm folder and subfolders
-1. you start playing around on that copy of the file.
+4. you start playing around on that copy of the file.

+## What is this SPM.mat everyone keeps talking about?

+The spm.mat is the file where SPM stores all the information about your analysis.
+This [page](http://people.duke.edu/~njs28/spmdatastructure.htm) explains its organization.

 ## How to actually write SPM scripts?

 It is usually easier to start creating batches via the graphic interface.
 Many ressources are available on-line to help you getting started writing your own batch with SPM, see for example [here](http://en.wikibooks.org/w/index.php?title=SPM/Batch&stable=0).
 SPM also has a `batches` folder that contains examples that can be interesting.
 Once you have created a batch, save it using `File --> Save batch and script`.
 This will create a matlab .m file that you can start using to build your own scripts.

+[Stephan Heunis](https://twitter.com/fmrwhy) has a great series of [posts](https://www.fmrwhy.com/2018/06/28/spm12-matlab-scripting-tutorial-1/) on how to script using matlab and SPM with the code available [here](https://github.com/jsheunis/matlab-spm-scripts-jsh/blob/master/spm_batchScriptingExample_jsh.m).

 In the `How2SCript` folder are 2 matlab .m files that show you what typical SPM scripts look like.
 I have commented those files to give more explanations and advices, but if something is unclear or does not work, let me know.